Playoff Game 76

 “Sometimes those 2-on-0’s are a little bit more difficult,” Suzuki said.
 “Some guys are hesitant to shoot, but we were just confident to make the play and I was lucky enough to score.
 I don’t know, I think we are both capable of scoring.
 I just felt like I had a good lane to the net on my one-timer side, so it was just a great play by him to touch it right back to me.”

-Joel Armia scored twice and Carey Price made 32 saves for the Canadiens, the No. 4 seed in the Scotia North Division.
+Joel Armia scored twice and Carey Price made 32 saves for the Canadiens, the number four seed in the Scotia North Division.

 “(We showed) resiliency, something that is not easy to have the right mentality going into an overtime like that after giving up a two-goal lead in the third,” Price said.
 “But I thought our group was calm and composed in the locker room after (the third period).
 We came here to win this game, and I thought overall our game was pretty solid.
 We got rewarded tonight.”

-Jake Muzzin scored twice in 5:02 in the third period and Jack Campbell made 26 saves for the Maple Leafs, the No. 1 seed in the North.
+Jake Muzzin scored twice in 5:02 in the third period and Jack Campbell made 26 saves for the Maple Leafs, the number one seed in the North.
 They hold a 3-2 series lead and are trying to advance to the second round of the Stanley Cup Playoffs for the first time since 2004.

 “It’s tough to close a team out,” Campbell said.
 “They came out hard.
 I thought we played well enough to win the game; I just can’t give up three in regulation.
 I have to be better, and I will be.
 I just have to make the save on that 2-on-0.
 I was a little aggressive, so I’ll learn from it.”